kmherman/BioME/doc/ComponentSpec.md

 * Write functions to split data into training and test sets.
 * Assign machine learning algorithms to code using sci-kit learn or PyTorch.
 * Add in optional dimensionality algorithm to utilize in ML models.
-* Add in feature extraction module with a visualization tool.
+* Add in feature extraction component with a visualization tool.
 * Add easy to use interface that allows user to select model for use (they can input data point and it'll return a predicted label)
 * Write unittests for code.